ErikBuis/python-utils/guides/Mamba.md

 ```bash
 mamba deactivate
 ```
-- To install a package in an environment, run:
+- To install a package in an environment without an `environment.yml` file, run:
 ```bash
 mamba install -n your-env-name package-name
 ```